TheBarret/QuickSettings/README.md

 End Sub
 ```

-Replace `<Filename>` with a filename that will be used the serialized XML data
+Replace `<Filename>` with a filename that will be used for the serialized XML data

 # Adding new properties